HomeSpan/HomeSpan/docs/StepperDrivers/Stepper_UNIPOLAR.md

 The **Stepper_UNIPOLAR** class includes the following constructors:
   * `Stepper_UNIPOLAR(int coil1A, int coil1B, int coil2A, int coil2B)`
-    * controls the driver board using only 4 digital pins from the ESP32, where the parameters specify the pin numbers.
-Supports the following step type modes:
+    * controls the driver board using 4 digital pins from the ESP32, where the parameters specify the pin numbers
+    * the driver circuit should be connected and configured such that when any of ESP32 pins specified above are set to are HIGH, current flows through the corresponding coil/phase.
+Similarly, when a pin is set LOW, the driver circuit should stop the flow of current through the corresponding coil/phase.
+    * supported modes are as follows:

       * FULL_STEP_ONE_PHASE
       * FULL_STEP_TWO_PHASE